Shaaali/identity-apps/docs/guides/authentication/social-login/add-facebook-login.md

 ##  Enable Facebook login

 ::: info Before you begin
 You need to have an application registered in Asgardeo.
-If you don't already have one, register one of the following application types:
+If you don't already have one, register an application based on one the following application types:

 -   <a :href="$withBase('/guides/applications/register-single-page-app/')">Single-page app</a>
 -   <a :href="$withBase('/guides/applications/register-oidc-web-app/')">Web app with OIDC</a>